M-ballabio1/MeHEDI-app/README.md

 We are

-Matteo Ballabio, Biomedical and Management Engineer, PwC Consultant Luca Alessandro Cappellini, Medical Doctor, Radiology Resident, MBA fellow.
+- Matteo Ballabio, Biomedical and Management Engineer, PwC Consultant

+- Luca Alessandro Cappellini, Medical Doctor, Radiology Resident, MBA fellow

-Federico Facoetti, Engineering and Management for Health.
+- Federico Facoetti, Engineering and Management for Health

 Thank you for visiting our project!